 UK Stocks-Factors to watch on March 12

-March 12 - Britain's FTSE 100 index .FTSE is seen opening down 347 points on Thursday, according to financial bookmakers.
+March 12 - Britain's FTSE 100 index .FTSE is seen opening down 347 points on Thursday, according to financial bookmakers, with futures FFIc1 down 6% ahead of the cash market open.

-* LONDON STABBING: British police said four boys sustained injuries in a stabbing incident in Walthamstow, northeast London late on Wednesday.
+* CORONAVIRUS: British finance minister Rishi Sunak said that Britain did not see the need for a U.S-style flying ban as part of its response to the spread of coronavirus.

+* TESCO: Britain's biggest supermarket Tesco TSCO.L does not expect to see anything more than short-term shortages of certain products as customers stockpile over coronavirus, its chairman said.

 * TRAVEL CURB: U.S. President Donald Trump on Wednesday ordered travel from Europe to the United States restricted for 30 days, responding to mounting pressure to take action against a rapidly spreading coronavirus outbreak disrupting nearly all corners of U.S. daily life.